alpas/alpasdev/src/main/resources/docs/authentication.md

 When we were [talking about `AuthChannel`](#auth-channel), notice how we were careful not talking retrieving user from **a database**!

-While for most of the apps it is true that you would be fetching users from a database but that just the implementation details. `UserProvider`'s consumer doesn't care how you retrieve a user as long as you correctly retrieve it.
-In fact, you can write your own implementation of `UserProvider` that looks up a user in a hashmap if you want as long as your implementation provides following two methods:
+While for most apps it is true that you would be fetching users from a database; but, that is just the implementation details. `UserProvider`'s consumer doesn't care how you retrieve a user as long as you correctly retrieve it.
+In fact, you can write your own implementation of `UserProvider` that looks up a user in a hashmap if you want as long as your implementation provides the following two methods:

 <div class="sublist">